alanlau54/SimpleRebalance/README.md

 * Fully implement cash in changing positions.
 * Account for Implementation shortfall.
 * Update Equity object with market feed.
+* Add Country to Equity object to support CAN tickers.
 * Use actual equity stock boardlots.
 * Avg Price calculation for each position with Execution history.
 * Load/Save Portfolio.